Lumavate-Team/documentation/PROPERTIES.rst

 Theme Color
 ^^^^^^^^^^^

  Theme color allows studio users to select from a list of colors that where set through the component set's styleData properties.
+For more information on styleData, please see :ref:`styleData properties`.

  .. code-block:: javascript

     "classification": "Classification",